Food Revolution Network

 1. Sweet Potato Kale Bites

 Not only are you omitting the oil that’s traditionally used to make snacks and apps crispy, but you’re also including nutrient-dense rock stars like sweet potato, kale, and chickpeas.
-These protein-packed, fiber-rich bites make a satisfying and sustainable snack for one, crunchy, colorful appetizer for party guests, or a tasty, healthy treat for kids!
+These protein-packed, fiber-rich bites make a satisfying and sustainable snack, a crunchy, colorful appetizer for party guests, or a tasty, healthy treat for kids!

 2. Crunchy Curried Chickpeas